rust-lang/rustc-dev-guide/src/contributing.md

 because the rust-lang/rust build won't pass until those tools build and pass their tests.

-That means that, in the default state, you can't update the compiler without first fixing miri, rls and the other tools that the compiler builds.
+That would mean that, in the default state, you couldn't update the compiler without first fixing miri, rls and the other tools that the compiler builds.

 Luckily, a feature was [added to Rust's build](https://github.com/rust-lang/rust/issues/45861)